 Of course, all work and no play will make for irritability.
 If you have reached out to 20 employers during a week and had a few networking events and interviews, offer yourself a reward involving your passions or interests.
 A movie.
 A walk in the park.
 An afternoon at a museum.
 And then start the search anew.

-The resumes you send out will require follow-up calls, and the networking and research calls you make to potential employees will create the need to mail out resumes, which in return will generate more follow-up calls.
+The resumes you send out will require follow-up calls and the networking and informational calls you make to potential employers will create the need to send out resumes, which in turn, will generate more follow-up calls.
 Without using career management tracking mechanisms it would be very easy to get lost in the details and inadvertently let important opportunities fall through the cracks.
 Here's a list of tools to help you track your progress online.